+Fig. 1.
 A schematic layout of an ERL synchrotron light source.
-10 MeV electrons made in the injector are bent by a weak bending magnet into a few hundred meter long superconducting linac and brought to full energy in a single pass.
-The electrons are then guided around a one-turn arc made, for example, of triple bend achromat (TBA) magnets with undulators producing the X rays.
+Ten-mega-electron-volt electrons made in the injector are bent by a weak bending magnet into a few hundred meter long SC linac and brought to full energy in a single pass.
+The electrons are then guided around a one-turn arc made, for example, of triple bend achromat (TBA) magnets with undulators producing the X-rays.
 The electrons have a path length such that they return out of phase with the linac and their energy is recovered before being steered to the dump at an energy of about 10 MeV by another weak field magnet.
 The low energy at which the electrons are dumped greatly reduces the problem of residual radioactivity generated in the dump.